Flowframe/laravel-trend/README.md

 This allows you to work with models that have custom date column names or when you want to analyze data based on a different date column.

-## Using Collection Helpers Like Map
+## Using Collection Helpers Like Map()

-If you need to format the returned Trend you can do so like this:
+If you need to format the returned Trend you can use standard laravel collection helpers like map():

 ```
 use Flowframe\Trend\Trend;